 Lisbon with its amazing climate, stunning history and breath-taking geography is a greatly attractive destination for tourists.
-Extremely popular especially in the recent years, Lisbon has countless landscapes, historical buildings, statues, parks, viewpoints and beaches among which visitors have a hard time choosing as their favourites.
+Extremely popular especially in recent years, Lisbon has countless landscapes, historical buildings, statues, parks, viewpoints, and beaches among which visitors have a hard time choosing as their favorites.

 Similar to most European countries, Lisbon’s Old Town is where the charm of history and magic of the city lie.
 Old Town is the place to enjoy Lisbon’s music, art, cuisine, and people.
 Alfama and Bairro Alto are two of the most popular districts in the Old Town.

 A recently renovated area of the Portuguese capital, LX Factory is full of contemporary art, quirky cafes and upscale restaurants.
 Offering some of the best views of Tagus River and Ponte 25 de Abril, LX Factory resides in the Alcantara district of Lisbon.

 Located in the Belem district, Jeronimos Monastery is a 16th-century monument of Portugal.
 Constructed during the reign of King Manuel I, the building involves the tombs of some of the most important Portuguese figures.
 Monastery’s Manueline architectural style is another attractive factor for tourists.

 One of the famous postcard symbols of the city, Belém Tower is extremely famous worldwide.
 Built-in the 16th century, Belém Tower is around 30 meters in height and it is basically in the Tagus River.
 Visitors might enjoy a nice walk along the coastline before or after visiting Belém Tower.

 6Cristo Rei National Sanctuary